 While it’s important to focus on because it’s often forgotten, the job description isn’t the only part of the hiring process you can simplify.

 Here are few tips to keep expectations reasonable for your candidates:

 - Start with your job description.
 If the expectations for the role aren’t clear upfront, it could set a bad tone for the rest of the process.
-Be as clear as possible about goals, daily responsibilities and department structure to provide a clear picture for your candidates.
+Be as clear as possible about goals, daily responsibilities, and department structure to provide a clear picture for your candidates.

-- Think twice about asking for an assignment if their portfolio will suffice.
+- Think twice about asking for an assignment if a portfolio will suffice.
 It’s common to ask for an assignment or specific work sample from candidates to get a clearer picture of exactly how they would work for you, but if they already have work samples that suffice, you might be able to skip this step.